spdx/spdx-3-model/README.md

 #### Licensing

 The Licensing profile describes the aspects of licensing for the software application under three categories (sub-directories) - Licensing, SimpleLicensing, and ExpandedLicensing.

-The Licensing category describes information about declared licenses and concluded (detected) licenses.
+- Licensing describes information about declared licenses and concluded (detected) licenses.
-The SimpleLicensing category describes information about text-formatted licenses.
+- SimpleLicensing describes information about text-formatted licenses.
-The ExpandedLicensing category describes information about parseable and machine-readable licenses.
+- ExpandedLicensing describes information about parseable and machine-readable licenses.

 #### Lite

 The SPDX Lite profile defines a subset of the SPDX specification for use cases and workflows in some industries.

 #### Security

 The Security profile contains information about vulnerabilities and their assessments based on CVSS (versions 2, 3, and 4), EPSS, Exploit Catalog, SSVC, and VEX (affected, not affected, under investigation, and fixed categories).

 #### Software

 The Software profile contains information about files, packages, SBOMs, snippets, and artifacts of the software application.

 ## Contribute!